elastic/apm/specs/agents/tracing-spans-destination.md

 **Value**

-For all exit spans, unless the `context.destination.service.resource` was set by the user to `null` or an empty string through API, agents MUST infer the value of this field based on properties that are set on the span.
+For all exit spans, unless the `context.destination.service.resource` field was set by the user to `null` or an empty string through API, agents MUST infer the value of this field based on properties that are set on the span.

 This is how to determine whether a span is an exit span:
 ```groovy